groundsgg/.github/cla.md

 - **"You"** means the individual submitting a Contribution.
 - **"Contribution"** means any work of authorship, including source code, documentation, or other materials, intentionally submitted to the Project.
 - **"Project"** means the Grounds project, including all repositories and related materials.
-- **"Scelus Development (Lukas Jost)"** means the entity operating and maintaining the Grounds project. ([Imprint](https://scelus.io/de/imprint/))
+- **"Project Maintainer"** means the entity operating and maintaining the Grounds project.
+Currently, this is Scelus Development (Lukas Jost) ([Imprint](https://scelus.io/de/imprint/)).
+The Project Maintainer may be changed at any time without notice or consent from Contributors.

 ## 2. Copyright Ownership

 You retain copyright ownership of your Contributions.

-Nothing in this Agreement transfers ownership of your Contributions to Scelus Development.
+Nothing in this Agreement transfers ownership of your Contributions to the Project Maintainer.

 ## 3. License Grant

-By submitting a Contribution, you grant Scelus Development (Lukas Jost) a perpetual, worldwide, irrevocable, royalty-free, non-exclusive license to:
+By submitting a Contribution, you grant the Project Maintainer a perpetual, worldwide, irrevocable, royalty-free, non-exclusive license to:

 - use,
 - reproduce,